-Fees at Dubai Modern are relatively affordable for a GEMS school, ranging from 33,056 AED at KG1 rising to 49,011 AED at Grade 12.
+Fees at Dubai Modern are relatively affordable for a GEMS school, ranging from AED 28,646 for pre-KG to AED 35,360 for KG rising to AED 40,044 in Grades 1 and 2 and reaching AED 52,427 for the ICSE curriculum in Grades 11 and 12.
+Fees for students following the IB curriculum in Grades 11 and 12 are AED 68,302.
 Compared to Indian curriculum schools, the fees are very, very top end.
 Compared to IB schools, they are in the Value range.

 A registration fee of AED 500 is due at the time of application.
 This fee is non-refundable and non-transferable - a practice which is increasingly raising concerns among parents.

-When an offer of a seat in the school is extended, there is an additional fee of AED 1000 "needed to secure the seat".
+When an offer of a seat in the school is extended, there is an additional fee of AED 1,000 to secure the seat.
 This again is non-refundable, but is adjustable against the first term's fees.

 If you are the owner or the principal of the school and note any inaccuracies, or would like to update data, you can now open an account with us.
 You will also be able to add admissions availability per year group, and advertise current job vacancies.
 This is a free service.
 Please help us keep prospective parents up to date with your latest information.

 Are you looking for a place for your child, and want help from our school consultants?
 If so, click on the link below, and we will forward your request for information to the school or schools of the same type that we are confident have availability.
 This is a free service for our readers.
 Request Information